whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     x
     ## [1] 1

+The `#` symbol is a comment.
+R will ignore everything after that symbol.
+It's being used here to show the expected output of the command.

 Note that the contents of an object will be overwritten – without any warning message – if later assigned a different value: